 (Past) Board Member, Oregon Psychological Organization (2011 - 2015)

-On a more personal note, I am an avid music-lover, have a passion for exploring the great outdoors (particularly hiking, camping, and kayaking) with my partner and infant daughter.
-I am a self-proclaimed “foodie” and enjoy art of costuming which are usually debuted at the Oregon Country Fair.
+On a more personal note, I am an avid music-lover, have a passion for exploring the great outdoors (particularly hiking, camping, and kayaking) with my infant daughter.
+I am a self-proclaimed “foodie” and enjoy art of dressing up and creating costumes which are usually debuted at the Oregon Country Fair.

 The path towards more self-discovery, growth, and healing is different for everyone.
 This means that my approach may vary greatly depending on your needs if you should become my client.
 My goal as a psychotherapist is to create a safe, supportive, therapeutic environment that fosters my clients’ well-being, creativity, healing, and growth.

 Although I integrate various psychotherapeutic methods and theoretical orientations in my practice, I work primarily from theoretical perspectives that emphasize the authentic relationships, individual strengths, and the potential for growth.
 Specifically, I have been heavily influenced by interpersonal, psychodynamic, and existential-humanistic theories, as well as multicultural, feminist movements in psychology.
-Interpersonal, psychodynamic, and existential-humanistic theories direct my attention to my client’s current and past relational dynamics as I strongly believe that human beings are primarily motivated by the need to establish and maintain relationships.
+Interpersonal, psychodynamic, attachment, and existential-humanistic theories direct my attention to my client’s current and past relational dynamics as I strongly believe that human beings are primarily motivated by the need to establish and maintain relationships.
 My primary focus is on the here and now, but I explore my client’s past to provide insight on how early experiences and relationships continue to influence thoughts, feelings, and behaviors in the present.
 Achieving a deeper understanding of yourself will allow you to have more freedom and control over your life.
-Multicultural and Feminist psychology principles provide the foundation to understand my clients as I strive to understand individuals within the context of societal, cultural, and contextual factors.
+Multicultural and Feminist psychology principles provide the foundation for exploring societal, cultural, and contextual factors and building resilience.

 Clients who work with me can expect to focus on their emotion, which means we will seek to accept and deepen an understanding of reactions to various emotions as a means to working through the pain.
 I may also utilize cognitive, mindfulness-based, and creative arts interventions to find ways to expand your thinking patterns and change unhealthy behaviors.
 Determining how I adapt my clinical interventions relies heavily on the unique background, presenting concerns, and motivation of you as the client.